madgen/madgen.github.io/posts/2018-01-08-Cellular-Christmas-Tree.markdown

-It is constructed so that `0` is treated as dead space and maps to itself regardless the context and no other value ever maps to it (by adding one to a non-zero expression).
-We compute modulo three of a five cells wide window which gives us sufficiently "random" blinking pattern and three symbols to shift through.
+It is constructed so that `0` is treated as dead space and maps to itself regardless the context and no other value ever maps to it (by adding one to a non-negative expression).
+We compute modulo three of a five-cells-wide window which gives us sufficiently "random" blinking pattern and three symbols to shift through.